 The FWP targets for other areas are summarized for the Priority 1 and 2 stream areas in Table 3-1.
-The 1986 flow targets differ from recent recommendations by FWP because the 1986 flow targets were based on upper inflection points, whereas other flow recommendations such as those in the 2011 Aquatic Prioritization Plan were based on the lower inflection point.
+The 1986 flow targets differ from recent recommendations by FWP because the 1986 flow targets were based on upper inflection points, whereas other flow recommendations such as those in the Aquatic Prioritization Plan were based on the lower inflection point.
 Therefore, the recommendations represent a range, where the lower inflection point indicates the minimum flow needed to support aquatic life in that area based on channel geometry, and the upper inflection point is a target that should ensure the area is a fully functional aquatic system.

-In addition to the dewatered area of the Clark Fork River between Galen and Deer Lodge, there are also a number of stream areas within the UCFRB that are, at least at some time during the year, significantly dewatered and in need of flow augmentation, such as, the Group 2 and Group 3 streams.
+In addition to the dewatered area of the Clark Fork River between Galen and Deer Lodge, there are also several stream areas within the UCFRB that are, at least at some time during the year, significantly dewatered and in need of flow augmentation, such as, the Group 2 and Group 3 streams.
 Supplying instream flow to these areas is an important part of restoring the fisheries and riparian function, which will improve the aquatic health of the Basin.
 In some areas, unless there is sufficient instream flow to support a fishery, other restoration activities, such as fish passage and riparian enhancement, may not be worth pursuing until instream flow augmentation can be obtained.

 Alternatively, some areas could be improved through these other types of restoration activities, even if additional instream flow cannot be obtained.

 The 2012 Process Plan lists flow augmentation as the highest recommended activity in five of the eleven Priority 1 Areas and in thirteen of the twenty Priority 2 areas, for a total of eighteen of the thirty-one Priority 1 and 2 Areas (58%).
 Since it has been established that instream flow augmentation is the most important part of aquatic restoration for the UCFRB, it follows that significant effort and resources should be placed on obtaining flow augmentation where it is most needed in the Basin.
-In response to the 2012 NRDP solicitation for restoration concept proposals, the public submitted 24 abstracts for obtaining flow augmentation and/or managing or valuing flow projects (abstracts #1, 4, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 44, 55, 57, 58, 59, 66, and 69).
+In response to the 2012 NRDP solicitation for restoration concept proposals, the public submitted 24 abstracts for obtaining flow augmentation and/or managing or valuing flow projects (abstracts #1, 4, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 44, 55, 57, 58, 59, 66, and 69; Appendix A).
 These abstracts addressed many of the recommendations in the 2012 Process Plan and covered all of the priority areas that the State targeted for flow augmentation.
 In 2015, no new restoration concept proposals for flow projects were submitted.
 In 2018, two abstracts (#98 and 100) were submitted, although each abstract was addressed in the 2012 Plan.
+In 2023, two abstracts were submitted (#117 and 118), and one abstract (#21) that was resubmitted is a flow project in conjunction with aquatic priority actions.
+Project abstracts received during all public comment periods are summarized in Appendix A.

-An issue that was not fully considered in the 2011 Aquatic Prioritization Plan and the 2012 Process Plan is the low fish population in the Clark Fork River from Flint Creek to Rock Creek.
-Results of recent fish population studies and fish movement study have indicated a significant need for restoration in this area.
+An issue that was not fully considered in the Aquatic Prioritization Plan and the 2012 Process Plan is the low fish population in the Clark Fork River from Flint Creek to Rock Creek.
+Results of recent fish population and fish movement studies have indicated a significant need for restoration in this area.
 In addition to the known dewatered reaches of the Clark Fork River, the State is targeting flow augmentation in this area.
-Additional study is also proposed to better define the problems (see Section 3.2.3 on aquatic resource monitoring).
+Additional study will be performed to better define the problems (see Section 3.2.3 on aquatic resource monitoring).